 For instance, if you want your simulation to reproduce exactly the tire model XXX from manufacturer YYY then you need to use the slip ratio and slip angle concepts because the manufacturer will provide the specifications and measures on that tire using these concepts and standards.

 Even so, these standards are not applicable to many common situations such as low speeds and steady states.
 These situations must still be "faked" and threated separately in the simulation.
 Racing games are mostly in the "high speed" mode, so they don't care.
 But many common non-racing situations produce incoherent results using the slip ratio and slip angle concepts.

 The tire model developed for Vehicle Physics Pro provides perfectly coherent behaviors at any speed, with perfectly defined continuous transitions between any state.

 Converting an existing Pacejka set to VPP #

 Standard Pacejka sets are based on slip ratio and slip angle while friction curves in VPP are based in slip velocity.
 Thus, standard Pacejka coefficients are not directly compatible with VPP.
 Still, existing Pacejka sets may be adapted to VPP following this procedure:

-Define a velocity for the vehicle.
-Ideally, it should be the same velocity that was used for extracting the original Pacejka coefficients out of the real tire.
-If this is not available, I'd use some representative velocity from the speed range the tire is designed to.
+Define a velocity for the vehicle and a vertical load .
+Ideally, these should be the same values used for extracting the original Pacejka coefficients out of the real tire.
+If they are not available, use some representative velocity and load from the ranges the tire is designed to operate at.

 Configure the tire friction in VPP to match the resulting curve as closely as possible.
 You may use either a Pacejka model or any of the other modes (i.e. Parametric), which are typically easier to fit to an existing curve.